Important dates and advice to help small businesses get ready for end of financial year

 6. Separate personal and business finances separated

-• 9 February 2021 - 2020 income tax due for those who do not have a tax agent.
+• 9 Feb 2021 Tax on income for 2020 due for those who don’t have a tax professional.

-• 7 May 2021 Tax return for the year’s end and payment due.
+• 7 May 2021 GST tax return at the end of the year and due payment.

 Gold Coast Business Loans Services